-- Enter the storage qualifier (such as status read) in the entry buffer.
-Then choose Trace \rightarrow Only(). - Using the command line, store only certain states in the trace list by entering:
+• Enter the storage qualifier (such as status read) in the entry buffer.
+Then choose Trace \rightarrow Only().

 trace only <bus_state>

 <bus_state> represents a combination of address, data and status expressions that must be matched to satisfy the storage qualifier.

 Storage qualifiers can help filter unwanted information from program execution and improve your trace measurement.
 The analyzer stores only the information specified in the storage qualifier.
 Note that if you have a sequencer or trigger specification, any states given there are shown in the trace list even if they don't meet the storage qualifier.